 Glenn D. Steele, Jr., MD, PhD, is the Chairman of xG Health Solutions.
-From 2001-2015, he served as President and Chief Executive Officer of Geisinger Health System, an integrated health services organization nationally recognized for the development and implementation of innovative care models.
+From 2001-2015, he served as President and Chief Executive Officer of Geisinger, an integrated health services organization nationally recognized for the development and implementation of innovative care models.

-A member of the National Academy of Medicine, Glenn serves as a member of the Roundtable on Value and Science-driven Healthcare, the Committee on the Governance and Financing of Graduate Medical Education, the Vital Directions for Health and Health Care Steering Committee, and previously served on the Committee on Reviewing Evidence to Identify Highly Effective Clinical Services (HECS).
+A member of the National Academy of Medicine, Glenn has served as a member of the Roundtable on Value and Science-driven Healthcare, the Committee on the Governance and Financing of Graduate Medical Education, the Vital Directions for Health and Health Care Steering Committee, and the Committee on Reviewing Evidence to Identify Highly Effective Clinical Services (HECS).
 A fellow of the American College of Surgeons, he is a member of the American Surgical Association, the American Society of Clinical Oncology, and Past President of the Society of Surgical Oncology.

-Glenn serves on the following boards and national committees: Vice Chair, Health Transformation Alliance; Director, City of Hope; Member, Emory University’s Healthcare Innovation Program (HIP) External Advisory Board; Director, Ingenious Med; Director, PTC Therapeutics; Director, Stratus Video; Member, the Peterson Center on Healthcare Advisory Board; Director, Synaptive Medical; and Director, Wellcare Health Plans Inc.
+Glenn serves on the following boards and national committees: Vice Chair, Health Transformation Alliance; Director, City of Hope; Member, Ingenious Med; Director, PTC Therapeutics; Director, Stratus Video; Member, the Peterson Center on Healthcare Advisory Board; Director, Synaptive Medical; and Director, Wellcare Health Plans Inc.

 Glenn received his bachelor’s degree in history and literature from Harvard College and his medical degree from New York University School of Medicine.
 He completed his internship and residency in surgery at the University of Colorado, where he was also a fellow of the American Cancer Society.
 He earned his doctorate in microbiology at Lund University in Sweden.